opmc2/opmc2.github.io/content/publication/grade/index.md

 slides: ""
 ---

 Do teachers mark some pupils more generously than others?
-We propose a new approach to this longstanding question, by exploiting a unique situation where teachers were required to assign grades and the rankings of students within grades for a high-stakes assessment.
-We use this to test for imbalance of student characteristics across grade boundaries by comparing the top ranked students of one grade, to the lowest ranking students of the next grade.
-Due to the discrete nature of ranks, we implement an extension to the RDD framework called local randomisation.
-This does not require the standard assumptions used in teacher bias literature.
-We find evidence of teacher generosity on average favouring higher income, female, white students.
-However, there is large variation in gender bias across subjects.
-Teachers tend to favour a gender more the less that gender is represented in a subject.
+We propose a new approach to tackle this longstanding question by exploiting a unique situation where teachers were required to assign students both grades and rankings within each grade.
+Comparing students on either side of grade boundaries, we apply local randomization --- an extension of the RDD framework --- to detect imbalance in student characteristics.
+Our findings reveal systematic bias favoring higher income, female, and white pupils.
+These grading decisions carry real consequences: students just above the grade threshold are significantly more likely to attend university and secure their first-choice degree.